 College Cost Calculator

-You should first be aware of just how much a college education costs today.
-In its most recent survey of college pricing, the College Board reports that a "moderate" college budget for an in-state public college for the 2016–2017 academic year averaged about $25,000.
+In its most recent survey of college pricing, the College Board reported that the average college budget for an in-state public college for the 2017-2018 academic year was about $25,000.
 A moderate budget at a private college averaged about $50,000.
-This estimate includes tuition, the money you pay a college for academic instruction.
-Then there are "fees", charges for specific services such as Internet access.
-Many colleges list "tuition and fees" as one amount without breaking it down.
-Then, there are all the other expenses associated with going to college: housing, meals, books, school supplies, and most schools add on miscellaneous for outings and other things that are just part of a university education.
+These estimates include tuition, which are expenses associated with academic instruction, and fees, charges for specific services such as internet access.
+The figures include many other expenses associated with going to college: housing, transportation, meals, books, school supplies, and miscellaneous add-ons for outings and other things that are part of higher education at most schools.

-The key to the entire process, and the place to start, is the calculation of your Expected Family Contribution (EFC).
-The EFC is the amount of money that you are expected to contribute to paying for college.
-The calculation is based on a number of factors, including your income, assets, etc.
+The key to the entire process, and the place to start, is the calculation of an Expected Family Contribution (EFC).
+The EFC is the expected amount of money a family can contribute to paying for college, and is based on many factors including income and assets.

-Individual colleges then apply the EFC to their own fee structures to determine your demonstrated financial need.
-Financial need is determined by the difference between the cost of a particular college and an applicant's EFC.
-If your EFC is $7,000, and a given college costs $10,000 per year, you have a good chance of receiving $3,000 per year in financial aid.
-If the college costs $20,000 per year, you may get $10,000 in aid, or just part of that sum.
+Individual colleges apply the EFC to their own fee structures to assess individual, demonstrated financial need, which is determined by the difference between the cost of a particular college and an applicant's EFC.
+If EFC is $7,000, and a given college costs $10,000 per year, there is a good chance of receiving $3,000 per year in financial aid.
+If the college costs $20,000 per year, there can be $10,000 in aid, or just part of that sum.

-Each college at which you apply will put together a financial aid package.
-A financial aid package shows how an individual college plans to meet the financial need of the student.
-If you are accepted at three colleges and apply for financial aid at all of them, you will receive three different financial aid packages.
+Each college of application will put together personalized financial aid packages, which shows how an individual college plans to meet the financial need of the student.
+An individual who applies to three different colleges will receive three different financial aid packages from each.

 Types of Financial Aid

-There are three basic types of financial aid: Loans, scholarships or work-study.
-Each type of financial aid may be offered by a federal or state program, or by a private agency, or by a private firm.
-Conditions, of course, are radically different depending on the source of the aid.
+There are three basic types of financial aid: loans, scholarships, or work-study.
+Each type of financial aid may be offered by federal or state programs, by private agencies, or by private firms.
+Conditions, of course, are different depending on the source of aid.

-Scholarships or grants may also be made by government agencies, the college, or other organizations.
-These are payments made for you, and do not have to be repaid.
-Some scholarships are purely needs-based, meaning that they are provided solely on the basis of financial need.
-Other scholarships are merit-based: These are grants or scholarships to students who have shown excellence in scholastics or who have special talents or achievements in some area (such as sports, music, or leadership).
-Merit scholarships are not limited to students who have financial need: For example, in New York State, the Regents Scholarship is made to all those students who perform well on the Regents Exam in high school, and who choose to attend a New York-State based college.
+Scholarships or grants may also be made by government agencies, the educational institution, or other organizations.
+Essentially, they are free money, and do not require repayment of any kind like loans do.
+Some scholarships are purely need-based, meaning that they are provided solely on the basis of financial need.
+Other scholarships are merit-based: these are grants or scholarships to students who have shown excellence in scholastics or who have special talents or achievements in some area (such as sports, music, or leadership).
+Merit scholarships are not limited to students who have financial need.
+For example, in New York State, the Regents Scholarship is made to all students who perform well on the Regents Exam in high school, and who choose to attend a New York based college.
 Other scholarships link financial need and merit-based achievement.